 A heart attack victim whose heart is still beating has a much better chance of survival than a victim whose heart has stopped!
 Most heart attack victims who die succumb within 2 hours after having their heart attack.
 Many of these victims could be saved if bystanders recognize the symptoms of a heart attack and get the victim to a hospital quickly!
 Indeed, many victims of heart attacks think they are experiencing HEARTBURN or other minor discomfort when in fact their life is in jeopardy!

-In addition to pain, victims may experience sweating, nausea or shortness of breath.
-Many victims deny they may be having a heart attack.
+Besides pain, victims may experience sweating, nausea or shortness of breath.
+Many victims deny they may have a heart attack.
 Others may have their condition worsened by fear of dying.

-With all victims of heart attacks – and with all victims receiving first aid for any condition – it is important for the rescuer to constantly reassure the victim and keep them as calm and relaxed as possible.
+With all victims of heart attacks – and with all victims receiving first aid for any condition – it is important for the rescuer to constantly reassure the victim and keep them calm and relaxed.